 UWA’s Medical School brings together the brightest students, experienced clinicians and committed researchers to unlock the greatest health challenges of our day.
 Celebrating 60 years in 2018, the Medical School is an infinite source of teaching and learning for individuals who share our goal of delivering better health outcomes today and into the future.

 Our School exists thanks to the generosity of the Western Australian public, rural and community organisations and industry groups who continue to generously support our endeavours.
 We have a renowned research program carried out in laboratories, hospitals and in the community at a patient level, and we offer a range of scientific and clinical research opportunities across 10 divisions.

 Our School offers courses in clinical medicine, with acknowledged leaders in medical education supervising our clinical teaching programs.
 A strong research culture infuses all medicine courses at UWA.

-Ranked 39 in the world for Clinical Medicine (ARWU 2018)
+Ranked 8th in the world and 1st in Australia for Clinical Medicine (ARWU 2019)

 Nobel Prize Laureate Professor Barry Marshall, medicine graduate and current staff member

 Since we were established in 1957 we have trained thousands of doctors

 Medicine will continue to be a very human interaction.
 Our mission is to provide education, services and research that creates better health for the benefit of the Western Australian, Australian and international communities.
 Dr Brendan McQuillan, Head of School

 Our School includes exceptional alumni, world-renowned researchers, clinicians, teachers and administrators.
 Above all, our Medical School prides itself on its doctors who not only care for their patients, but about them, and give instinctively of their time for their welfare in all arenas.